datainvestor/scraper_frontend/README.md

 Add to list when clicked add V
 Add reset list to be empty
-Check if its holding the list when using in different places at the same time Add send list to backend and generate the list back Add loading/progress bar
+Check if its holding the list when using in different places at the same time V Add send list to backend and generate the list back Add button that sends

+Add loading/progress bar